 This tradition has been happening since the 19th century and it’s something most people in the village partake in.
 There is even a Painted cottage competition every year.

 When I decided to take a day trip to Zalipie I looked tirelessly online for any info on how to get there and there wasn’t much.
 I discovered the best way to get there would be by car (no license) or taking a tour.
 Taking a tour seemed to be the best choice for me and it wasn’t a bad one.

 Zalipie has been on my radar for a long time, so I was going to do whatever it took to visit.

-Zalipies custom of painting houses started in the late 19th century when women in the village started covering up soot stains with white paint and colorful motifs.
-Felicja Curylowa was the first person to start this tradition.
+Zalipies custom of painting houses started in the late 19th century when women in the village started covering up soot stains with white paint and colorful motifs made with powdered dye and milk and they even made their own paintbrushes by using the hair from the tails of their cows.
+Felicja Curylowa was the most famous painter in the Zalipie.
 Her house inside and out is covered almost entirely with flowers.

 This tradition has continued to this day and there is even a ‘painted cottage competition‘ held every year.
 The colorful and unique atmosphere of Zalipie makes it one of the most charming villages to visit in Poland.